snowdj/geocompr/09-gis.md

 Please refer to @neteler_open_2008 and the [GRASS GIS quick start](https://grass.osgeo.org/grass75/manuals/helptext.html) for more information on the GRASS geodatabase system.

 You have to set up a location and a mapset if you want to use GRASS from within R.
-First of all, we need to find out if and where GRASS7 is installed on the computer.
+First of all, we need to find out if and where GRASS 7 is installed on the computer.

 ```r